The history of this trail dates back to the

 easy walk at a relaxed pace or a longer, more challenging distance.

+A support bus is available for assistance if needed.
 Walking this historic route does wonders for body, mind and spirit but

 our walks have no religious focus.
 For those who wish, a "Testimonium" certificate is

-Accommodation: is in three and four star
+Accommodation: is in

-comfortable inns chosen for their location, comfort
+comfortable inns chosen for their location and comfort.
+One

 Level of Difficulty: The terrain

-towns.
+small towns.
 Our support bus follows and is

 available at various junctions along the way.